| Magic

 Rifts.
 Ravendark was a member of one of these Death Mage Houses, specifically

 the eldest son of a prestigious Ravennan necromancer.
+Towards

 the end of the Second Dark Age, Nostrous Dunscon called upon all the